aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 3. Issue protection.
 Every change to issues that are linked to some advisory will be checked by this action, to avoid corruption.

+For the distribution, we will implement a mechanism to sync the contents of the GitHub repository with the S3 bucket (e.g., a Event Bridge event).
+The S3 content will be served by a CloudFront distribution.

 #### CLI logic

-The CLI will fetch the file from GitHub, parse the content and check whether the version range contained in the advisory matches the CLI version or the framework version (depending on the affected component).
+On every command, the CLI will fetch the file from the backend, parse the content and check whether the version range contained in the advisory matches the CLI version or the framework version (depending on the affected component).

 Since the CLI knows its own version, checking against the version range of the advisory is trivial.
 The version of the framework, however, is not readily